AlexBesedin/PayForBlob-transactions/README.md

 ## About the project:

-This tool allows you to send a PayForBlob transaction in blockhain Celestia using the UI.
+You can try to send a PayForBlob transaction in blockhain Celestia using the UI.

 ## Preparing for installation: